AlejoZito/RedditUWPApp/README.md

 # Reddit UWP App

-This app was developed as a coding challenge for an interview.
+This app was developed as a coding challenge for a job application.
 The premise was to create a simple app to display reddit posts using UWP (Universal Windows Platform) in less than 4 hours.

 Some features include:
 * Side list navigation with a maximum of 10 items displayed.